mottosso/cmdx/README.md

 Modifiers in `cmdx` extend the native modifiers with these extras.

 1. **Automatically undoable** Like `cmds`
-2. **Transactional** Changes are automatically rolled back on error, making every modifier atomic
+2. **Atomic** Changes are automatically rolled back on error, making every modifier atomic
 3. **Debuggable** Maya's native modifier throws an error without including what or where it happened. `cmdx` provides detailed diagnostics of what was supposed to happen, what happened, attempts to figure out why and what line number it occurred on.
 4. **Name templates** Reduce character count by delegating a "theme" of names across many new nodes.